Brendenjones12/Baywatch/README.md

     *finsish the move up and move down buttons

 ###BONUS CREDIT
-*allow users to edit existing names, without removing or adding
+*allow users to edit existing names of flicks.
+Wouldnt it be nice if we would make that spans **content editible"

+###Super Mege Bonus Credit
+*use local storage.
+When you refresh the page, your flicks should still be there

+###Super Mega Bonus Credit Hyper Fighting
+*allow the users to filter the list of flicks